Wallacia Mandi

 Wallacia Mandi (also known as Mandi Wallacia or Mendi Wallacia; مندي وليشيا) is a Mandaean temple (mandi) under construction in Wallacia, New South Wales, Australia.
 The mandi is located on the west bank of the Nepean River.
 It is the only mandi in Australia located on the banks of a natural river (yardna in Mandaic), a traditional requirement for Mandaean rituals.

-The Mandaean community in Sydney currently raising funds for the Wallacia Mandi through crowdfunding via GoFundMe.
+The Mandaean community in Sydney is currently raising funds for Wallacia Mandi through crowdfunding via GoFundMe.

 Infrastructure

 As of 2024, two outdoor baptismal pools (including a large main pool for masbuta and a smaller pool for ablutions), a washroom (for changing into ritual clothing), and a parking lot have been built and are already operational, and thousands of trees have also been planted.
 A congregation hall, guesthouse, playground, and gardens are being planned.
 Water for the mandi's baptismal pool is pumped in from the Nepean River, since flowing river water is traditionally required for Mandaean rituals.

 A shkinta (ritual mud hut) is located on another Mandaean-owned property adjacent to Wallacia Mandi.